-NOTE: The 'type aM' fuse ensure 16 kA short circuit current protection per DNO requirements.
-Without this fuse, the topic is rated to a 10 kA short circuit current.
+NOTE: The 'type aM' fuse ensures 16 kA short circuit current protection per DNO requirements.
+Without this fuse, the Gateway is rated to a 10 kA short circuit current.
 If replacing fuses or breakers, they must be of equivalent trip/open and short circuit ratings and CE marked.

 NOTE: For single-phase sites, a single 100 A fuse is required and for 3-phase sites three (3) 80 A fuses are required.
-Fuse type fuses should simply comply to BS 88.3, type aM, 22x58mm cartridge fuse.
+Fuses should comply with BS 88.3, type aM, 22x58mm cartridge fuse.